Fred Neil: Later life and death

 Through the 1980s, Neil retreated from music and public life, living in Florida.
-In June 1987, in Miami, he was involved in a tragic accident that killed Christine Purcell, his girlfriend, when she hotwired her camper truck, which had a defective starter, and called for Neil to start the vehicle.
-Apparently she had not put it fully into neutral or set a parking brake, and the wheels ran over her, causing "massive blunt trauma."
+In June 1987, in Miami, he was involved in an accident that killed Christine Purcell, his girlfriend, when she hotwired her camper truck, which had a defective starter, and called for Neil to start the vehicle.
+Apparently she had not put it fully into neutral or set a parking brake, and the wheels ran over her, causing "massive blunt trauma".
 Afterward, Neil moved from Coconut Grove, visiting New York, travelling to Mexico and Texas, then, by the early 1990s, relocating to coastal Oregon.
 In 1996, he returned east, to the Florida Keys.
 In 1998, he remarked on a sore on his face that he claimed was a spider bite.
 It was the first sign of a later-diagnosed squamous-cell carcinoma, for which he received radiation treatment and surgery.
 The cancer returned in 2001, and he was scheduled to begin chemotherapy on July 16, but he was found dead on July 7.
 He was reported to have died of natural causes, and to have left a written will on his nightstand.
-Vince Martin said that a police officer told him there was also a bottle of Vicodin.